 - 12-16 ice cubes

-- Add sliced oranges, lemons and sugar in a large pitcher.
-Mash fruit with a muddler or wooden spoon until fruit releases some of its juices and sugar is dissolves, about 1 minute.
+- Combine sliced oranges, lemons and sugar in a large pitcher.
+Mash fruit with a muddler or wooden spoon until fruit releases some of its juices and sugar has dissolved, about 1 minute.

 - Stir in orange juice, wine and triple sec and refrigerate for at least 2 hours or up to 8 hours.